azaoui/tennis/README.md

 ## Scalability & Parallel Processing

-We create a topic with 3 partition and replicat factor set to 2 ( for this demo we have 3 broker so the choise was impact with this constrainte)
+We create a topic with 3 partition and replicat factor set to 2 ( for this demo we have 3 broker so the choice was impacted with this constraint)

 - Kafka distributes messages across partitions, allowing multiple consumers to read in parallel (within the same consumer group).
 - More partitions → Higher throughput.